AshwinHebbar314/AshwinHebbar314/README.md

 Hi! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ashwin Hebbar
 =====================================================================================================================================

-Project Trainee @ ISRO | Data Science, Deep Learning, Web Dev
+Agentic AI Intern @ USDC Global | Data Science, Deep Learning, Web Dev
 -------------------------------------------------------------

 An engineer by nature, a programmer at heart, and a data scientist in practice.
 I bring my diverse skill set, analytical mindset, and technical expertise to solve complex problems at the intersection of engineering and societal impact, leveraging data-driven insights and AI to foster human connection and bring about a positive impact on the world around me.